9 Best Places to Donate Clothes for the Homeless

-If you’re thinking to yourself “where can I donate clothes for the homeless?”, then you’re in the right place on the web.
+If you’re thinking, “Where can I donate clothes for the homeless?” you’re in the right place on the web.

-As you probably know, homeless people have so few personal possessions including clothes.
-So if you want your clothes to go to people that really need them, donating them to the homeless is a great idea.
+As you probably know, homeless people have few personal possessions, including clothes.
+So, if you want your clothes to go to people who need them, donating them to the homeless is a great idea.

 Where to Donate Clothes for the Homeless